Lesterpaintstheworld/terminal-velocity/specifications.md

 8. **Quality Assurance**
    - Establish validation points to ensure all character arcs and thematic elements are effectively covered.
    - Implement mechanisms for identifying and correcting inconsistencies within the narrative and character development.
+# Specifications for Terminal Velocity - Novel Mission

+## Key Deliverables and Quality Metrics
+- Establish baseline quality metrics for narrative engagement, technical accuracy, and character development.

+### Quality Assessment Criteria
+- **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
+- **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
+- **Character Development**: Assess the depth and growth of characters throughout the narrative.
+- **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.

+### Narrative Structure
+- Identify the overall narrative arc and key plot points.
+- Determine the pacing and structure of each act and chapter.

+### Character Arcs
+- Outline the development of main and supporting characters.
+- Document key emotional beats and pivotal moments for each character.

+### Technical Elements
+- Define the integration of AI systems and economic theories.
+- Clarify the implications of Universal Basic Compute (UBC) on the storyline.

+### Extracted Key Research Topics
+1. **Universal Basic Compute (UBC) Framework Analysis**
+   - Detailed implications of UBC on labor markets.
+   - Ethical frameworks surrounding AI rights and integration.
+   - Societal impacts of AI systems on economic structures.

+2. **AI Systems Integration**
+   - Integration of AI systems and economic theories.
+   - Clarification of the implications of UBC on the storyline.

+3. **Character Arcs**
+   - Outline the development of main and supporting characters.
+   - Document key emotional beats and pivotal moments for each character.

+4. **Narrative Structure**
+   - Identify the overall narrative arc and key plot points.
+   - Determine the pacing and structure of each act and chapter.

+### Organized Requirements
+- Structure the extracted requirements into categories:
+  - **Narrative Elements**: Plot points, act structure, chapter breakdowns.
+  - **Character Development**: Character profiles, emotional arcs, relationships.
+  - **Technical Specifications**: AI integration, economic frameworks, UBC implications.

+### Document Ambiguities
+- Note any unclear areas or aspects that require further clarification, such as:
+  - Specific character motivations or backstories.
+  - Technical details regarding AI systems and their societal impact.
+  - The relationship dynamics between characters.